Aymanidoukharaz/gestistock/docs/PRDen.md

 *   **9.5.
 Usability (Qualitative):** The application is perceived as easy to learn and use by target users (admin, magasinier).
 (For a student project, this could be demonstrated via user testing with a small group).

 ## 10. Future Considerations / Potential Roadmap (Examples)
 *   **10.1.
-Advanced Reporting:** More complex filtering, custom report generation, export to CSV/PDF.
+Advanced Data Analysis:** More complex filtering, custom data views, export to CSV/PDF.
 *   **10.2.
 Barcode/QR Code Integration:** For faster product identification and stock operations.
 *   **10.3.
 Multi-Language Support:** Internationalization beyond the current French interface.
 *   **10.4.
 User Profile Management:** Allow authenticated users to change their own password or profile details.